IBM Cloud Docs

 The following information applies to these new standard voices:

-• The new voices are beta functionality.
+• The new voices are beta functions.
 The voices might not be ready for production use and are subject to change.
 They are initial offerings that are expected to improve in quality with time and usage.

 • The voices do not support the <mark> element and timings parameter that are available with the WebSocket interface.